 Our DSO trains other staff on safeguarding procedures and reviews and actions any concerns raised by the team.
 The DSO passes safeguarding concerns to the relevant class teacher when necessary.

-Our DPO makes sure student data is kept safe, and then deleted within 3 months of their involvement in the activity.
+Our DPO makes sure student data is kept safe.

 Who’s DBS checked?

 All staff managing and moderating the activities are DBS checked and receive safeguarding training.
 While scientists and engineers receive guidance on answering questions from young people, they are not DBS checked by us.
 However, scientists and engineers do not have any contact with students that isn’t supervised by a DBS-checked member of staff — think of it as inviting a guest speaker into school and ensuring they are with a member of school staff at all times throughout their visit.

 All comments and questions from students are pre-moderated.
 This means we check every single one before they are posted for others to see.
 When a teacher books a live chat, only students in their class can join in and a moderator is always present.

 The moderator (and class teacher) has the ability to delete comments and ban students from the chat.
 We can also permanently remove users from the site should we need to.